suryakosaraju/NewsAPI-PWA/README.md

-By using the News API we are able to receive news and the attributes of these news.
+Backed by the News API, we are able to receive news and the attributes of these news in JSON format.

 By using a service-worker, we are able to store any static content and access the web app even while offline.
-Once we load the website, the service worker is registered and is updated everytime we reload the web app.
-This allows for faster load for the web app that matches a native application in general.
+Once we load the website, the service worker is registered and is the cache is updated everytime we reload the web app.
+This allows for the web app's loading time to match that of a native app.

 ### `To install any dependencies`
 #### `npm install`